ergoplatform/ergodocs/docs/ergo-foundation-2022.md

 As time goes on, the importance of the EF should diminish and shift towards the community entirely.
 This is essential for both the strength of the ecosystem and ensuring that Ergo is not classified as a security.

-The [Sigmanauts Programme](sigmanauts.md) was launched at the start of 2022 to fill this need and build the required structures to achieve this transition.
+The [Sigmanauts Programme](sigmanauts.md) was launched at the start of 2022 to fill this need and build the required structures to pass the baton to the community.

 The Ergo Foundation will likely exist for some time yet.
 It may exist in some form for perpetuity as a legal entity to take counterparty risk when dealing with centralised actors.